 What is a wire transfer?

-A wire transfer is a more direct and instantaneous transfer of funds between parties using a different network – usually SWIFT or Fedwire.
+Wire transfers are more direct and instantaneous transfers of funds between parties using a different network – usually SWIFT or Fedwire.
 Wire transfers are conducted individually and are completed on a demand basis.
 While some can be completed online, most wire transfers are initiated more formally through a bank or nonbank institution as a solitary and more direct transaction.

 Wire transfers are initiated and completed by only one party – the sender.
 They also have different costs and requirements for information to complete the transaction, but they have additional benefits such as international and size capabilities unique to a wire transfer.